protoben/mvc-mvconstraint/paper/references.md

    coding," in Systems, Signals and Image Processing (IWSSIP), 2012 19th International Conference on , vol., no., pp.388-391, 11-13 April 2012
+4. <a label="vetro11"/>
+   Vetro, A.; Wiegand, T.; Sullivan, G.J.,
+   "Overview of the Stereo and Multiview Video Coding Extensions of the H.264/MPEG-4 AVC Standard," in Proceedings of the IEEE, vol.99, no.4, pp.626-642, April 2011